 And now, three significant developments are in the pipeline.
 The first is the hotly anticipated Dave Goodman Solo EP, which will include some of music that Dave plays at concerts and drum clinics around Australia.
 The second is the launch of the new Dave Goodman Quintet, for which Dave has been composing pieces for a handpicked selection of his favourite musicians, namely Tom Avgenicos on trumpet, Josh Meader on guitar, Matt Harris on piano, and Nick Henderson on bass.

-The third is My Drum Practice.
-This extensive, dynamic online resource allows students and drummers to access invaluable information and keep up with Dave’s educational activities and events.
+The third is Dave's website.
+Dave is currently building an extensive, dynamic online resource allowing students and drummers to access invaluable information and keep up with Dave’s educational activities and events.
 As an educator, Dave draws on over twenty years of teaching experience from previous appointments at prominent institutions such as Sydney Conservatorium of Music, and his pedagogical vision is ‘to help aspiring drummers to realistically evaluate and improve their own rate of progress over time by establishing and adhering to a regular practice routine that includes musicianship, technique, repertoire, improvisation, and performance studies’.

 Dave plays Sonor Drums, Bosphorus Cymbals, Remo Drumheads, Innovative Percussion Sticks & Mallets, DW Pedals & Hardware, Roc-N-Soc Thrones, ProLogix Practice Pads, Protection Racket Cases, and Modacity Practice App exclusively.